Investment and Comic Books

 In the past, that value was based on the rarity of the object, thus its availability.
 Collectors, especially those going through mid-life crises can readily find whole books at very affordable price reprinting the early adventures of Spider-man, Batman and Superman printed on very good stock paper and re-coloured digitally and cleaned up.
 They no longer have to worry about leaving their fingerprints on “mint” comic books or bother with Mylar bags and backing boards.
 Especially in the age of the digital comic book, what become increasingly important are the contents, not the format it was distributed in.
 As collecting current Web comics for investment becomes an oxymoron, how will speculators and their ilk sustain the need for new stocks needed to remain relevant, when the pool of genuine collectors interested in genuine artifacts keeps shrinking?
 Based on these predicaments, I can only conclude that investing in comic books like one invests in real estate or the stock market is a ridiculous proposition.

-As the National Post, quoted this writer a few weeks ago in an article on comic books as investments, only buy comic books you like and ignore the calls for buying into a dream that will never bear any fruits.
+, quoted this writer a few weeks ago in an article on comic books as investments, only buy comic books you like and ignore the calls for buying into a dream that will never bear any fruits.

 Join the discussion: